-After removing the PDF from public download, Google have now published a revised version of the 164 page guidelines designed to help their team of search quality raters evaluate online content.
+After removing the PDF from public download, Google has now published a revised version of the 164 page guidelines designed to help their team of search quality raters evaluate online content.

 The recent amendments have reflected changes in the real world and online user behaviour, such as addressing the issue of fake news, biased content, and content designed to offend users — all of which are factors that Google perceives to be problematic and detrimental to user experience when included within search results.